jwstegemann/fritz2-docs/MountPoint.md

 ---
 # MountPoint

-A `MountPoint`in fritz2 is nothing more than and anchor of a `Flow` somewhere in a given structure.
-The `MountPoint` itself is used like a placeholder when creating the structure.
-Afterwards each value that appears on the mounted `Flow` will be put into the structure at exactly that position.
+A `MountPoint` in fritz2 is an anchor of a `Flow` somewhere in a given structure.
+It is used like a placeholder when creating the structure.
+Afterwards, each value appearing on the mounted `Flow` will be put into the structure at exactly that position.

-Most of the time you will use DomMountPoints.
-That means, that you can mount a `Flow` of `Tag`s at some point in a HTML-subtree you are building (using the `render`-context).
-To do so, you simply have to call the `bind()`-method on some `Flow` of `Tag`s.
+Most of the time you will use `DomMountPoints`, allowing you to mount a `Flow` of `Tag`s to some point in an HTML-subtree you are building (using the `render`-context).
+To do so, simply call the `bind()`-method on some `Flow` of `Tag`s.

-This methods creates a new `MountPoint` as a placeholder and adds it to the actual parent-element.
+This method creates a new `MountPoint` as a placeholder and adds it to the current parent-element.

-Whenever another `Tag` appears on the `Flow` the `DomMountPoint` replaces the last `Tag` by the new one in the child-list of it's parent-element (or simply appends it, if it is the very first value).
+Whenever another `Tag` appears on the `Flow`, the `DomMountPoint` replaces the last `Tag` with the new one in the child-list of its parent-element (or appends the very first one).
+No magic here either!
-No more magic at work here.

 `DomMultiMountPoint` and `AttributeMountPoint` work exactly the same way.
-We will have a close look later...
+We will have a closer look at those later.